What USAID did, and the effects of Trump's cuts on lifesaving aid

 The United States used to spend around one percent of the federal budget on foreign development assistance, which includes both humanitarian assistance and development programs.

-The agency overseeing much of U.S. foreign aid was the U.S. Agency for International Development (USAID) which had a budget of $63 billion in fiscal year 2023.
-Within the broad definition of foreign aid, the exact amount of poverty-focused development aid carried out by USAID varied from year to year, but until 2025 it has been around 0.49 percent of the federal budget, which worked out to about $105 per U.S. citizen per year.
+The agency that was overseeing much of U.S. foreign aid was USAID, which had a budget of $63 billion in 2023.
+The exact amount of aid carried out by USAID varied from year to year, but until 2025 it has been less than one percent of the federal budget, which worked out to about $105 per U.S. citizen per year.

 What are some examples of how USAID has helped people?